gabrielxcosta/Simulation-of-epidemiological-models-in-temporal-mobility-networks/README.md

 <p style="text-align: center;">

-<em>AI MindJourney's reimagining of the transmission of COVID-19.</em>
+AI MindJourney's reimagining of the transmission of COVID-19.

 </p>